rarora7777/curve-on-surface-vr-data/README.md

 ## Schema for user data

-For each user, 12 `json` files were collected which contain the raw user study data.
-Each file contains the user-drawn curves for a particular shape and projection technique pair.
+For each participant, 12 `json` files were collected which contain the raw user study data.
+Data for a participant with ID `i` is in the folder `./studydata/pi`. with Each file contains the user-drawn curves for a particular shape and projection technique pair.
 The files are named as `<methodNumber>_<shapeNumber>.json`.
 For example, the data for curves drawn over the `bunny` shape using the Mimicry technique will be in the file `1_3.json`.

 The schema used for the user data is as follows.